amdewitt/ChuShogiLite/README.md

 ## Applet Settings

 The __daga-config__ attribute can be used to set the applet's various settings, whose defaults are shown above.
-It's value is a JSON string with the key-value pairs shown above.
-Settings that use their default values can be left out of the JSON string.
-If the default applet is desired the __daga-config__ attribute can be left out entirely.
+It's value is a JSON string of key-value pairs, with their defaults shown above.
+Settings that use their default values can be left out of the JSON string, and if the default applet is desired the __daga-config__ attribute can be left out entirely.

 Most of the key-value pairs in the JSON string have boolean values (i.e. they can be true or false), with the following being exceptions:
 * __"appletMode"__ - Can be "sandbox", "fixedStart", "fixedRules", "fixedSettings", "fixedStartAndRules", "fixedStartAndSettings", "puzzle", or "viewOnly"